coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

 15th or higher.
 Time and creation cost are based on the normal item creation rules, with the market price values on Table: Item Intelligence, Wisdom, Charisma, and Capabilities treated as additions to time, gp cost, and XP cost.
-The item's alignment is the same as its creator's.
+The item’s alignment is the same as its creator’s.
 Determine other features randomly, following the guidelines in the relevant section.

 ### Adding New Abilities